How to Build a Salesforce Summary Report

 Now that you know how to create a Salesforce Summary Report, you can keep an eye on important data and trends within your org!

-Import Salesforce Summary Reports into Google Sheets for Expanded Analysis
+Import Summary Reports into Spreadsheets for Expanded Analysis

 Although Salesforce summary reports offer key insights, importing them into Google Sheets enables you to engage in expanded analysis and visualizations and share with stakeholders that don’t have access to an expensive Salesforce license.